|

 Queenstown > Te Anau / Fiordland > Western Southland > Invercargill > The Catlins > Balclutha > Dunedin

 Alternative inland roads provide a more direct path between the main centres.
-However, the Southern Scenic Route (SSR) is a journey that allows access to deserted beaches, lush rainforest, pristine lakes and stunning mountain vistas.
+However, the Southern Scenic Route (SSR) is a journey that allows access to deserted beaches, lush rainforest,

 Discover the majestic beauty of the jagged Fiordland mountains and the rugged southern coast.
-Explore New Zealand native bush growing right to the water's edge or stroll along white sandy beaches and enjoy peace and solitude.
+Explore New Zealand native bush growing right to the water''s edge or stroll along white sandy beaches and enjoy peace and solitude.
 Meander through the colourful coastal fishing villages and seaside settlements.
-Stay overnight along the way, meet local people and find out what we mean by 'southern hospitality'.
+Stay overnight along the way, meet local people and find out what we mean by ''southern hospitality''.
 Uncover the ancient secrets of this land which has been occupied by Maori for over 1000 years and observe the natural features of the environment that led Ngai Tahu, as the people of the land, down the same pathways you will travel.

 This scenic travelling route guides you through some of the most spectacular coastal scenery and rural settings in New Zealand.
 You will be enthralled by the contrasting beauty of unique landscapes, from rolling green pastures and native New Zealand forest, to the wild southern coastline and looming mountains.

-Whilst travelling south, take the time to venture off the main highway and discover Southland's hidden lakes, on the southern tip of Te Wahi Pounamu, the South West New Zealand World Heritage Area.
+Whilst travelling south, take the time to venture off the main highway and discover Southland''s hidden lakes, on the southern tip of Te Wahi Pounamu, the South West New Zealand World Heritage Area.

 The wild southern coast captures the imagination with breathtaking vistas of the ocean.
 Explore the settlements scattered throughout this area.
 Riverton is a delightful historic fishing town and holiday spot.
 Fossick for shells and stones on the beach or take a leisurely swim in this safe cove.
 Tuatapere is located on the banks of the majestic Waiau River, with a vast selection of things to see and do; beaches, lakes, historic sites, bush walks and a World Heritage area.

-Invercargill is Southland's only city.
+Invercargill is Southland''s only city.
 From here, you can either take a short journey by air across Foveaux Straight to Stewart Island or depart from Bluff(27 Kms from Invercargill) on the regular charter boat service.
 The city of Invercargill offers a display of fine Victorian architecture and has all the amenities and services that any traveller may require.
-A stay here enables you to meet the local residents and discover the warmth of 'southern hospitality'.
+A stay here enables you to meet the local residents and discover the warmth of ''southern hospitality''.

 Leaving Invercargill you travel through some of the most lush and fertile farmland in New Zealand before entering the Catlins.
 The Catlins is an area where native forest meets the waters edge; a place of hidden waterfalls and river valleys; of rocky coastal bays, inlets and estuaries where the great Pacific Ocean bites into the land.
-Of international geological significance is Curio Bay's 160 million-year-old fossilised forest, best viewed at low tide.
+Of international geological significance is Curio Bay''s 160 million-year-old fossilised forest, best viewed at low tide.
 The Catlins is home to an abundance of wildlife and Nugget Point (Tokata) is a stunning and accessible place for viewing seals and penguins.

 Further travel through the Catlins brings your to the rich, green, rolling hills of South Otago, an area steeped in history.
 Early colonial architecture is a feature of many of the buildings in this area.
 Balclutha services and surrounding farming communities and provides a convenient break or stopover for the traveller.